dairycultist/GamernyanOS/README.md

 ### Creating and booting the disk image

-mkisofs -o arch.iso ArchLinuxARM-rpi-armv7-latest

-### Compiling and running

 1. Compile C code to AVR assembly. `-Os` tells the compiler to optimize for code size.

 ```
 avr-gcc -mmcu=atmega328p -Os -o main.elf main.c
 ```

+2. `mkisofs -o os.iso PATH`

-2. Run `test.elf` in a `atmega328p` virtual environment (`atmega328p` is aliased as `uno`) (not using `-nographic` because then you can't terminate the session for some reason).
+3. Run your iso image in a `atmega328p` virtual environment (`atmega328p` is aliased as `uno`) (not using `-nographic` because then you can't terminate the session for some reason).

 ```
-qemu-system-avr -machine uno -bios main.elf -display none -serial stdio
+qemu-system-avr -machine uno -cdrom os.iso -display none -serial stdio
 ```

 ## Notes